 ‘The spiral design is probably the most iconic tie-dye design, but other options could be faded or speckled tie-dyes.
 The best part of tie-dye is that it's hard to go wrong.’

-How To Tie-Dye Trainers: Rinse and Dry
+How To Tie-Dye Sneakers: Rinse and Dry

 After the dye has had time to set, rinse the shoes with cold water until the excess dye stops washing off and the water runs clear.
 Then, let your shoes air dry fully to prevent any dye rubbing off onto your socks or clothes.

-TIP: Use a heat gun or hair dryer to speed up the dry time.
+TIP: Use a heat gun or hairdryer to speed up the dry time.

-Stay tuned for the final episode of our five-part video series with The Shoe Surgeon, where the Surgeon Studios team will teach you how to perform a trainer sole swap including removal of the sole and how to reattach it to the uppers.
+Stay tuned for the final episode of our five-part video series with The Shoe Surgeon, where the Surgeon Studios team will teach you how to perform a sneaker sole swap including removal of the sole and how to reattach it to the uppers.